• Skip to primary navigation

 • Toss the pasta and sauce in the pot on a low heat.
 Make sure the pasta is coated in sauce and that the noodles remain moist and saucy- Add a little pasta water if needed.
 Stir to coat and let the noodles absorb a little of the sauce, about a minute or so.

-• Serve warm.
+• Serve hot.
 Sprinkle with grated Parmigiano Reggiano cheese and julienned fresh basil, if desired.

 Notes

 • For best results, use a can of San Marzano DOP tomatoes grown in the Italian provinces of Naples, Salerno and Avellino.
-The label must say "Pomodoro San Marzano Dell'Agro Sarnese-Nocerino DOP tomatoes" to be authentic Italian San Marzano DOP tomatoes.
+The label must say "Pomodoro San Marzano Dell'Agro Sarnese-Nocerino DOP tomatoes" to be authentic Italian San Marzano DOP tomatoes, and must include the two official seals on the can.

-• How to store: Store this San Marzano sauce in an airtight container in the refrigerator for 4-5 days.
+• How to store: Store sauce in an airtight container in the refrigerator for 4-5 days.

-• How to freeze: Freeze this sauce in an airtight container in the freezer for up to 6 months.
+• How to freeze: Freeze in an airtight container for up to 6 months.

 Nutrition